Dufferin Hi-Land Bruce Trail Club Background

 The Dufferin Hi-Land Bruce Trail Club is one of nine member clubs that make up the Bruce Trail Conservancy.

-The Bruce Trail is a continuous hiking trail that runs for over 800 km from Queenston, near Niagara Falls, to Tobermory, at the tip of the Bruce Peninsula.
+Imagine a continuous hiking trail that runs for over 800 km from Queenston, near Niagara Falls to Tobermory, at the tip of the Bruce Peninsula!
 For the most part the Trail follows the Niagara Escarpment, a natural geological feature formed 400 million years ago and modfied during the last Ice Age.
 The Niagara Escarpment is a World Biosphere Reserve

 The Dufferin Hi-Land Section of the Bruce Trail runs from Mono Centre in the south, to Lavender in the north, a total distance of 51.4 km.
 It passes through such areas of natural beauty as the Mono Cliffs Provincial Park, the Boyne Valley Provincial Park and the Pine River Fishing Area.
 In addition, a number of side trails provide some added variety and the

 potential for loop hikes.

 Of all recreational pursuits involving physical exertion, hiking is probably the easiest and cheapest to get into, requiring little more than an outlay of $100 or less for a sturdy pair of waterproof boots.
 Running shoes are poor substitutes, offering minimal ankle support and limited traction.
 In addition, a small backpack or belt will be required to carry water and a snack.
 A wide variety of suitable equipment is available at any outdoor store and a visit to one of those listed on the Contact page is strongly recommended.